KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Keyboard Appearance.md

 }
 ```

-This will make KeyboardKit use your custom appearance everywhere and generate a red keyboard.
+This will make KeyboardKit use your custom implementation everywhere instead of the standard one.